nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

-Fast Army Internal Lookup System (FAILS) is a **desktop app for managing the personal information of military personnel, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface ( GUI).
+Fast Army Internal Lookup System (FAILS) is a **desktop app for managing the personal information of military personnel, optimized for use via a Command Line Interface** (**CLI**) while still having the benefits of a Graphical User Interface (**GUI**).
 If you can type fast, FAILS can get your contact management tasks done faster than traditional GUI apps.

+This user guide shows you how to get started using FAILS and how to make use of the features by following the easy-to-understand explanations and examples.

 <!-- omit from toc -->